ijunc2/ijunc2.github.com/_posts/2017-12-29-My First Blog.md

 title: Spring Boot & React
 comment: true
-tags: [Srping boot, react, webpack] changefreq : daily priority : 1.0
+tags: [Srping boot, react, webpack] sitemap : changefreq : daily priority : 1.0
 ---

 ***Many people*** who are programer have been using Java.
 Particularly, Spring Framework is so popular in the world.
 With Spring Framework, Javascript has been improved rapidly since NodeJS revealed.
 Because I have only been used Spring before, I have been through many errors when I learned React.
 So, from now on, I am going to share my experiences about the ways to interwork both Spring boot and React.
 I am going to continue this post as I aussume that you already have some background knowledges about [Spring Boot](https://projects.spring.io/spring-boot/#quick-start).